Veteran Entrepreneur Program

 To qualify as a Veteran-Owned Business through the Texas Secretary of State, all owners must be veterans as outlined in TAX CODE CHAPTER 171.
 FRA

-Yes.
-The VEP can assist you with your business plan.
-We provide veterans and their families with our Veteran’s Guide to Launching a Business which includes free business plan templates and other information every business owner should know before opening their own business.
+The VEP provides veterans and their families with our Veteran’s Guide to Launching a Business which includes free business plan templates and other information every business owner should know before opening their own business.
+We can also refer you to organizations in your local community to assist you with business plan development.

 The VEP does not offer small business loans.
 We do work with community partners who work with start-ups to provide small business loans to veterans.
 To learn more, reach out to us through the “Contact a Consultant” button on our main page and choose Capital Acquisition.